tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 > Kunstkring in late 1911, he settled in Paris.
 His analytical Cubist "compositions" of 1912-13 in grays and browns were based on a favorite motif, the tree, where
 > particular forms disappear almost completely in the whole.  [p.
 14.]

-I never really understood Cubism either, but it turns out that when it comes to understanding these paintings, a little information can go a long way.
+I never really understood Cubism, but had an idea that it was somewhat complicated.
+It turns out that when it comes to understanding these paintings, a little information can go a long way.

 At one point I put Mondrian's book aside and started reading Douglas Cooper's book *[The Cubist Epoch](https://www.goodreads.com/book/show/552681.The_Cubist_Epoch),* published in 1971.
 Cooper's book in turn frequently refers to the poet Guillaume Apollinaire, who wrote [The Cubist Painters, Aesthetic Meditations](https://en.wikipedia.org/wiki/The_Cubist_Painters,_Aesthetic_Meditations) which was published in 1913.

 In this short book Apollinaire claims the goal of the Cubist painters is to "encompass past, present and future in a single glance" [p.
 8].
-This concisely explains the fractured appearance of these works: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects in a single image.
+This explains very concisely why these works appear so fractured: Picasso, Braque, and the other Cubists deliberately sought to capture multiple points-of-view of their subjects in a single image.

 At one point, Apollinaire explains Cubism by comparing the paintings to music: